novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

 Muhammad: My main strength is the ability to manage time effectively, I was able to prioritize tasks that were absolute must for the purpose to delivering a working demo in a small time period provide for the project.

-My main strength would be my reliability.
+Emmanuel: My main strength would be my reliability.
 I'm new to a lot of concepts and so I had to learn a lot of stuf pretty fast but I made sure to do the whatever it took to deliver what was rerquired to the best of my ability.